input/syntaxhighlight/README.md

+#Syntax Highlight

-An index of code coloring (syntax highlighting) options for various programs and platforms.
+An index of syntax highlighting options for various programs and platforms.